By Terrance Turner

 “Really?”
 Issa asks, visibly stung.
 “I’m really happy to hear that.”

-“I always thought people come into your life for a reason, and you have made up so many good reasons for me,” she tells Nathan.
+She reflects on what their relationship has meant for her: “I always thought people come into your life for a reason, and you have made up so many good reasons for me,” she tells Nathan.
 “I just hope you didn’t regret anything.”

 “I don’t,” he answers.
 They say goodbye.

 We skip ahead to Tiffany’s birthday (around September, the next year?).
 The ladies fly out to Denver to visit her and learn that Tiffany hates Denver: “I’m so glad you guys came,’ she says.
-‘I f–king hate it here.”
+“I f–king hate it here.”

 “I don’t know anybody; I’m still not working,” Tiffany complains.
-“I didn’t come here to be a Real Housewife of Denver.”
+She adds: “I didn’t come here to be a Real Housewife of Denver.”
 Tiffany adds that Derek’s parents aren’t as involved as before, and her daughter Simone is the only black girl in her class.
 Then she deflects her unhappiness and asks how the other girls are doing.

 During this outdoor convo, we also learn that Issa has a new man (though she swears “it’s not like that”.)
 She met Nasir at an event she did with Crenshawn.
 She shows her friends a picture of Nasir; they approve.
 But Issa seems…unsettled.
 While in the house, Issa is happily pouring wine when she notices a picture of Derek and his friends with their kids…and there’s Lawrence.
 Even though nearly a year has passed, Lawrence is (literally) still in the picture.